-Ólafsvík is a lovely little fishing town on the north-side of the Snæfellsnes peninsula with a population of ca 1,100.
-As in every town and village in Iceland you will find a museum here in Ólafsvík, a folk museum located in an old, preserved storehouse, dating back to 1844.
+Ólafsvík is a lovely little fishing town on the north side of the Snæfellsnes peninsula with a population of some 1,100 people.
+As in every town and village in Iceland, you will find a museum here in Ólafsvík, a folk museum located in an old, preserved storehouse, dating back to 1844.

-The landmark of Ólafsvík is to me the white modern looking church.
+The landmark of Ólafsvík is the white modern-looking church.

-Ólafsvíkurkirkja church was consecrated in 1967 - so it is 50 years old this year (2017), but still a very modern looking church.
-It is Iceland's first modern church building and if you drive further on and visit Stykkishólmur town, you will see another big white, modern looking church.
+Ólafsvíkurkirkja church was consecrated in 1967, but still a very modern-looking church.
+It is Iceland's first modern church building and if you drive further on and visit Stykkishólmur town, you will see another big white, modern-looking church.
 These churches are so prominent that they have become the landmarks of these towns.

-If you drive around Iceland you will see very many traditional church buildings dotted all around the country - and in-between there are some unusually shaped churches.
-I visit all the churches I see on my travels in my country as I am very fascinated by these churches.
+I visit all the churches I see on my travels in my travels and often make a detour to visit a church, as I am very fascinated by these churches.
 It is not easy to get into them though as most of them are locked due to vandalism and I have to go search for the key.

-As in other fishing villages and towns in Iceland there is a beautiful monument in remembrance of fishermen and the ones lost at sea, but as I have told you before then I always seek out these monuments, as in my opinion the core of the fishing villages and towns in Iceland is by these monuments.
+As in other fishing villages and towns in Iceland, there is a beautiful monument in remembrance of fishermen and the ones lost at sea, but as I have told you before then I always seek out these monuments, as in my opinion the heart of the fishing villages and towns in Iceland is by these monuments.

 Two of my grandfather's sisters are buried in the cemetery in Ólafsvík, but they died of diphtheria only one day apart, the older one only 1-year old and the younger one 4- month's old :( They were the oldest children of my great-grandparents.

-In Grenjaðarstaður up in North-Iceland I always visit the grave of my great-great grandmother who was the pastor's wife and died of a broken heart after 4 of her small children died in an epidemic, measles, I think.
-She, Regína Magdalena Sívertsen, is buried in the same grave as her 4 children.
+In Grenjaðarstaður up in North-Iceland I always visit the grave of my great-great-grandmother who was the pastor's wife and died of consumption after 4 of her small children died in an epidemic, measles.
+She, Regína Magdalena Sívertsen, is buried in the same grave as her 4 small children.

-I saw avalanche protections in the mountains above Ólafsvík, but you can see these avalanche protections in many towns and villages around Iceland situated by a mountain.
+I saw avalanche barriers in the mountains above Ólafsvík, but you can see these avalanche barriers in many towns and villages around Iceland situated below a mountain.
 If you look at my photo below you will see what they look like and will be able to recognise them when you see them on your travels in Iceland.
 I have often been asked what they are.

 I would love to see such a sight, but there are many accounts of elf sightings in Iceland like this one, so maybe there is hope for me yet.

 I would recommend a short hike up to Bæjarfoss waterfall which has a drop of 50 meters.
-What we did was drive up Enni to have a look at the view-dial - from there is a fantastic view of Ólafsvík town, Breiðafjörður bay and Barðaströnd, the south part of the Westfjords of Iceland.
-We were there a bit late in the day, so the mountain had started casting a shadow on the view-dial, while Ólafsvík town was bathed in sunshine down below.
+What we did was drive up Enni to have a look at the view-dial - from there is a fantastic view of Ólafsvík, Fellsströnd, Breiðafjörður bay, and Barðaströnd, the south part of the Westfjords of Iceland, if you can call it that.

-You will find a picnic area close to the view-dial with a table and benches made out of driftwood from Strandir in the Westfjords, but if you drive along Strandir you will see driftwood in abundance.
-A very ruggedly beautiful area of Iceland, which I will show you in another blog.
+You will find a picnic area close to the view-dial with a table and benches made out of driftwood from Strandir, but if you drive in Strandir you will see driftwood in abundance.
+This spot is called Bekkurinn or the Bench.

 Bæjarfossgil gorge is midway between Mt.
 Enni and Tvísteinahlíð.

-There must be a story behind these rocks, they look too much like giants not to have a folklore of their own.
-I will write more if I find a folklore on these rocks :)
+There must be a story behind these rocks, they look too much like giants not to have some folklore of their own.
+I will write more if I find folklore about these rocks :)